YuvaneshSankar/AlphaTacToe/trust_the_process.md

 ->Now lets talk about value head same 1*1 conv with 1 filter and stride=1.
 Batch normalization then relu then flatten it into 9 as we get the ouptut as 3*3*1 from the conv layer.Then a fully connected layer expecting (with say 50 hidden units) and a tanh activation function.

+!!!!!!!!!!I have completed the neural network arch

+so whats next lets start with the monteCarloTreeSearch